-NOTEIt is commonly caused by the rapid vaporization of pooled cryogenic liquid in the perlite that has suddenly been warmed, moved, or physically disturbed.
+NOTE-It is commonly caused by the rapid vaporization of pooled cryogenic liquid in the perlite that has suddenly been warmed, moved, or physically disturbed and can happen any time after liquid has pooled.

 3.2.5 Perlite releases

 Uncontrolled spillage of perlite to the environment.